markdibarry/game-dialog/docs/README.md

 Bartender: Have a great day!
 ```

 This can come in handy for bigger conversations, where you need to organize the branches into separate sections, but for short interactions like this, you can just nest the lines directly in the choice!
 When the lines for that choice finishes, it'll move on to the next main line.
-Let's refactor a bit:
+Lets refactor a bit:

 ```
 Patron: I'm thirsty!